Setting up a SESAR User Account

 Managing Shared Samples

 There may be instances where someone other than yourself needs to register a sample with one of your User Codes, (ex. student).
-To allow others to register samples with one of your User Codes you need to grant permissions for the user.
-Permissions can range from ‘Read’ only to ‘Create, Read, Edit, or Delete’ samples.
+To allow others to register samples with one of your User Codes you need to grant permissions for the user*.
+Permissions can range from ‘Read’ to ‘Create, Read, Edit, or Delete’ samples.
 To add permissions:

 1. Access the “View/Edit User Code Permissions” tab of the “My Account” page in MySESAR.

-2. Select the user code you want to grant permissions for.
+2. Select the User Code you want to grant permissions for.

 4. Choose your level of permission.